About Us

 But the vicars are only a tiny part of the ‘team’ - we have a whole host of others who offer ministry in various ways, including Licenced Lay Ministers (formerly known as ‘Readers’), Administrators in each area, retired vicars, and people in the pews who are encouraged to bring their God-given gifts in many ways, including leading some services.

 Being such a large group has its benefits for those who live here.
-Perhaps the easiest example is if a parishioner is eligible to get married here, they have the pick of any of our churches.
+Perhaps the easiest example is if a parishioner is eligible to get married here, the other churches in the team are also usually an option for them.
 It also means we have vicars who are happy to conduct Prayers of Love and Faith (“Same-Sex Blessings”) at multiple locations within the team.

 Key people are our Administrators - they are usually the first point of contact and can signpost regarding who best to contact or answer your query.
 You are also welcome to phone or email any of the vicars directly - they will be glad to hear from you.